Szeliga/szeliga.github.io-source/content/post/02-vector-operations.md

 ### Adding two vectors

-This operation is achieved by adding the corresponding coefficients of two vectors together:
+This operation is achieved by adding the corresponding coefficients of two vectors together.

+Geometrically it looks like this:
+{{% center-img src="/img/02-vector-operations/addition.png" alt="Geometric definition of adding two vectors" %}}

 ``` go
 func (a Vector) Add(b Vector) Vector {